Gerónimo Gil

-Gerónimo Gil ([xeˈɾonimo ˈxil]; born Aug.
-7, 1975) is a Mexican former professional baseball catcher.
-He bats and throws right-handed.
+Gerónimo Gil ([xeˈɾonimo ˈxil]; born August 7, 1975) is a Mexican former professional baseball catcher and coach who most recently served as the manager for the Dorados de Chihuahua of the Mexican League.
+He played in Major League Baseball (MLB) from 2001 to 2007 for the Baltimore Orioles and Colorado Rockies.
+He batted and threw right-handed.

 Playing career

 Gil began his baseball career with the Red Devils of the Mexican League.
 He had played in only four games for Mexico City in 1995 when his contract was purchased by the Los Angeles Dodgers on Feb.
 15, 1996.

 Los Angeles Dodgers

-Gil played for the Class A Savannah Sand Gnats in 1996.
+Gil played for the Single–A Savannah Sand Gnats in 1996.
 The Sand Gnats came back from seventh place and won the South Atlantic League championship that year.

 In 1997, Gil played for the Single-A Vero Beach Dodgers.
 The next year, he was promoted to the Double-A San Antonio Missions, playing catcher as well as in the outfield and at first base.
 Gil played for San Antonio until 2000.
 The highlights of his career with San Antonio included ranking 4th in batting average and tying for third place in doubles with 17 in 1998, tying for the Missions' team lead with 15 home runs in 1999, and being named the best defensive catcher in the Texas League in 2000.
 In 1999, he played catcher and outfield, and in 2000, he caught and also played third base.

 Later in the 2000 season, Gil was promoted to the Triple-A Albuquerque Dukes.
 With the Dukes, he played 15 games, batting .380 with two home runs and 22 runs batted in.
 He also had a .600 slugging average and a .421 on-base percentage.

 Despite the fact that he played nearly his entire minor league career on Los Angeles farm teams, Gil never played a Major League game for the Dodgers.
 He began the 2001 season in the Dodgers farm system with the Triple-A Las Vegas 51s, but was traded to the Baltimore Orioles on July 31, 2001, after batting only .222 with Las Vegas.